TheRoboticsClub/gsoc2022-Nikhil_Paliwal/docs/_posts/2022-05-31-Community-Bonding-Week-2.md

 ## Objectives

-- [] Resolve dependency issue on DeepLearningStudio's virtual environment installation
+- [ ] Resolve dependency issue on DeepLearningStudio's virtual environment installation
-- [] Fix Dockerfiles to build the workflow in Behavior Metric
+- [ ] Fix Dockerfiles to build the workflow in Behavior Metric
-- [] Explore the `show_pilots.py` script and report the relevance of it for the project
+- [ ] Explore the `show_pilots.py` script and report the relevance of it for the project
-- [] Update the `PilotNet` (PyTorch) model to use new dataset in DeepLearningStudio [2]
+- [ ] Update the `PilotNet` (PyTorch) model to use new dataset in DeepLearningStudio [2]
-- [] Implement evaluation on the validation set in training scripts of models
+- [ ] Implement evaluation on the validation set in training scripts of models

+## Issues and Pull requests.
+* Created issue [Dependency conflict while installation #45](https://github.com/JdeRobot/DeepLearningStudio/issues/45) in DeepLearningStudio repo.

 ## The execution